2025 Kilmarnock fire: Events

-Between the hours of 21:00PM and 21:30PM GMT on Monday 14 July 2025, the Scottish Fire and Rescue Service were alerted to a fire which had began in the King Street area of Kilmarnock.
+Between the hours of 21:00PM and 21:30PM GMT on Monday 14 July 2025, the Scottish Fire and Rescue Service were alerted to a fire which began in the King Street area of Kilmarnock.
 Only a matter of weeks prior to the fire, the Scottish Fire and Rescue Service across the Ayrshire region had expressed concerns over the number of fires they were dealing with which were being set deliberately primarily at derelict buildings.
 Upon arriving at the scene, the fire was described by firefighters as already being well developed and spreading to nearby buildings.
 Initially, the Scottish Fire and Rescue Service deployed two fire engines and a height vehicle to the fire, however, the fire soon became uncountable and began spreading to nearby buildings.
 At the peak of the fire, the Scottish Fire and Rescue Service said that a total of 45 firefighters and six appliances were in attendance to attempt to tackle the fire.
 Shortly after the outbreak of the fire, Victoria Buildings collapsed both internally along with the front facing facade which faced King Street.
 Scottish Water issued a statement to highlight potential impacts on water supply in the area as a result of the efforts to extinguish the fire, whilst Scottish Gas had cut off supply to King Street in order to minimise any risk and impact to emergency services.
 Nearby residents to the area were advised to keep windows and doors closed due to associated risks of breathing in smoke being produced by the fire.